-Augmented Reality UX has one thing very uncommon toward the traditional mobile applications; this is the contextual information processed by the system, not through the user input or user command, also supporting mixed reality design many times.
+Augmented Reality UX has one thing very uncommon toward traditional mobile applications; this is the contextual information processed by the system, not through the user input or user command, also supports mixed reality design many times.

 AR is a fantastic opportunity to explore, discover and craft new possibilities in the market.
-In traditional applications, interfaces are a journey where you need to remember the path, but technologies like Google lens, holo lens, displaying the contextual information on every item.
+In traditional applications, interfaces are a journey where you need to remember the path, but technologies like Google Lens, holo Lens, display the contextual information on every item.
 While designing, UX designers need to highlight the space in which the application will be used.
-And understand if that space where the usage of the application will take place is close enough where wearables are considered the mode of using VR.
+And understand if the space where the usage of the application will take place is close enough where wearables are considered the mode of using VR.